buzz-language/buzz/README.md

 4. Build it: `zig build -Drelease-safe`
 5. Have fun: `buzz <myscript.buzz>`

-Additionnally, install the [VS Code extension](https://github.com/buzz-language/code) to get syntax highlighting.
-If you don't use VS Code but your editor supports [TextMate grammar files](https://github.com/buzz-language/code/blob/main/syntaxes/buzz.tmLanguage.json), you can use that.
+Additionally, install the [VS Code extension](https://github.com/buzz-language/code) to get syntax highlighting.
+If you don't use VS Code, but your editor supports [TextMate grammar files](https://github.com/buzz-language/code/blob/main/syntaxes/buzz.tmLanguage.json), you can use that.

 ## Quick tour